Deploy a Remix App

 The Dockerfile above provides the minimum requirements to run the Remix application.
 You can easily extend it depending on your needs.

-To build and push the Docker image to a registry and deploy it on Koyeb, refer to the Deploy an app from a Docker image documentation.
+To build and push the Docker image to a registry and deploy it on Koyeb, refer to the page on deploying pre-built container images.